 Sharing is the essence of the DevOps platform.
 The ability to manage and host code is important for every organization that aims to optimize revenue generation.
 Regardless of the type of code, storing it in Azure DevOps provides a central location from where the code can be accessed and managed easily.
-Versioning code is crucial for code management, and whether an organization wants to use GIT or Team Foundation Version Control, Azure DevOps has it all covered.
+Versioning code is crucial for managing code, and whether an organization wants to use GIT or Team Foundation Version Control, Azure DevOps has it all covered.

 Delivery and Integration

-Azure DevOps is responsible for providing extensive integration with community and industry tools.
-It is not a closed-off single vendor solution, which was the earlier version of TFS.
+Azure DevOps is mainly responsible for providing extensive integration with community and industry tools.
+It is not a single vendor solution, which was the earlier version of the TFS.
 As mentioned earlier, there is a market place that makes hundreds of extensions available.
-Therefore, if Azure DevOps doesn’t take steps that are unique and out of the box, there is a high chance of tools already existing in the marketplace.
-Microsoft has been a leader in promoting cooperation with the competitors.
+Therefore, if Azure DevOps doesn’t take steps that are unique and out of box, there is a high chance of tools already existing in the marketplace.
+Microsoft has been a leader in promoting the cooperation with competitors.
 It is evident from the marketplace where integration extensions can be found, ranging from Slack to AWS to ServiceNow.
 Azure wants to make it possible for the tools in your bag to manage your code development needs.

 Your Organization Could Become a Software Company

 Many organizations have been delving into software development.
 In an effort to do better than the competition and achieve distinction and differentiation, many are getting into a newer type of operating model like COM, a cloud operating model.
-Cloud operating model aims to bring business leaders, teams, and technology managers to specify and determine how much technology is implemented throughout the business.
+Cloud operating model aims to bring the business leaders, teams, and technology managers to specify and determine how much technology is implemented with the business.

 To succeed, there has to be effective collaboration and communication across the whole organization.
 That is why more and more businesses are opting for Azure DevOps.
-It has made technical and non-technical team members of the organization come together and work towards a mutually beneficial organizational goal.
+It has made technical and the non-technical team members of the organization come together and work towards a mutually beneficial organizational goal.